mminks/docker-benno-mailarchive/README.md

 ## Access benno-web

-Access benno-web on port 8080 (or whereever you set it up) of your docker host.
+Access benno-web on port 8080 (or whereever you set it up to - see above) of your docker host.
 The default username is **admin**.
 The default password will be generated during setup.
 Show it with

 ```
 docker logs benno | grep "Benno's admin password"